 "ROSS."
 The Resource Ordering and Status System chartered by the National Wildfire Coordinating Group and managed by the U.S. Forest Service.
-ROSS is a nationwide, web-based database system that tracks all tactical, logistical, service and support resources mobilized by the incident dispatch community.
+ROSS is a nationwide, web-based database system that tracks all tactical, logistical, service and support Agreement for Cooperative Wildfire Protection Page 6 of 18 resources mobilized by the incident dispatch community.

 "Sheriff."
-The Sheriff of the county.
+The Sheriff of the county, or his or her designee.